sushiroll4093/clone/Production-Start.md

 Database configuration
 -------------

-Now we need to set up your database configuration to point to your MySQL server and your production databases.
+Now we need to set up your database configuration to point to your Postgres server and your production databases.
 Open the file *config/database.yml*, and find the **production** environment section.
 You can open this file with an editor like this:

 ```
 sysadmin@appserver:/var/rails/canvas$ nano config/database.yml
 ```

-Update this section to reflect your MySQL server's location and authentication credentials.
-This is the place you will put the password and database name, along with anything else you set up, from the MySQL setup steps.
+Update this section to reflect your Postgres server's location and authentication credentials.
+This is the place you will put the password and database name, along with anything else you set up, from the Postgres setup steps.

 Outgoing mail configuration
 ---------------